Home > Health Library > Collapsed Lung (Pneumothorax)

 (bleb) on the lung ruptures and releases air into the pleural space.

 People who smoke cigarettes are much more likely to develop a pneumothorax

 than those who don't.
-Also, the more you smoke, the greater your chances of
+Also, the more you smoke, the greater your chances are of

 having a pneumothorax.

 of the pneumothorax.
 In minor cases, you may not realize you have a

 pneumothorax.
 In more severe cases, symptoms will develop rapidly and may lead

 Symptoms may become worse with altitude changes (such as flying in an airplane or going underground or underwater).

 A pneumothorax usually is diagnosed through a physical exam and a